 Cardiff Castle is a medieval Roman and Norman castle with a later Victorian Gothic revival mansion located in the city centre.
 The original motte and bailey was built in the late 11th century by the Normans on the site of the original 3rd-century Roman fort.
 The stone keep was built in 1121 and still stands today as the centre piece of the whole castle.

-Cardiff Bay was created by the building of the Cardiff barrage in south Cardiff, effectively damming two rivers, the Taff and the Ely.
-It is now regarded as one of the most successful urban seafront regeneration projects in the United Kingdom.
+Cardiff Bay was created by the building of the Cardiff barrage in south Cardiff, from Penarth to Cardiff Bay, effectively damming two rivers, the Taff and the Ely.
+The Cardiff Bay Barrage is now regarded as one of the most successful urban seafront regeneration projects in the United Kingdom.
 It is also Europe's largest waterfront development and is also the name commonly given to the surrounding areas of the city.
 The two rivers that flow into Cardiff Bay form a 500-acre freshwater lake around the former dockland areas.
-Prior to the barrage, Cardiff Bay was tidal with sea access limited to a few hours each side of high water but now provides 24-hour access through three locks.
+Prior to the Cardiff Bay Barrage, Cardiff Bay was tidal with sea access limited to a few hours each side of high water but now provides 24-hour access through three locks.
+Tiger Bay was a name given to the area around the Cardiff docks which became known as Butetown.
+Tiger Bay was featured in a 1959 film, called Tiger Bay, starring Hayley Mills.

-Cardiff Bay now the home of many restored and new buildings including the Senedd and Pierhead (the new Wales parliament buildings), the Coal Exchange, the Wales Millennium Centre and the Norwegian Church.
+Cardiff Bay now the home of many restored and new buildings including the Senedd and Pierhead (the new Wales parliament buildings), the Coal Exchange, the Wales Millennium Centre, the Doctor Who exhibition centre and the Norwegian Church.
 It is also famous for Captain Scott of Antarctica fame who sailed from Cardiff on his ill-fated voyage.
+A once almost derelict pit-holed road was rebuilt as Lloyd George Avenue that connects the city centre to the Bay area.
+Back when coal was in high demand, Cardiff’s port was a thriving hub of industry, shipping out coal mined in the Welsh Valleys.

 The St Fagans Museum (Sain Ffagan: Amgueddfa Werin Cymru) is an oper air museum chronicling the historical lifestyle, culture, and architecture of the Welsh people.
 The museum is part of the wider network of the National Museum of Wales.